 - ½ cup tarragon vinegar

-Drain and let stand until cool enough to handle.
-Peel potatoes, if desired, and cut into 1- inch chunks.
-I like to leave skin on the potatoes its more nutritious and prettier.
+- Drain and let stand until cool enough to handle. cut into 1- inch chunks.
+If using Fingerling just cut into half.

 - Place cut potatoes in a large bowl.